spreedly/kaffe/README.md

       ],
     ```

     The `start_with_earliest_message` field controls where your consumer group starts when it starts for the very first time.
 Once offsets have been committed to Kafka then they will supercede this option.
-If omitted then your consumer group will start processing from the most recent messages in the topic instead of consuming all available messages.
+If omitted, your consumer group will start processing from the most recent messages in the topic instead of consuming all available messages.

     ### Heroku Configuration